-The flamboyant facade of this venerable theatre makes a strong impression.
-It is a good indication of the extravagant dramatic flourishes that are integral to the traditional performing art of kabuki.
+The flamboyant facade of this venerable theatre is fitting for the extravagant dramatic flourishes that are integral to the traditional performing art of kabuki.
 Check the website for performance details and to book tickets; you'll also find an explanation about cheaper one-act, day seats.

 A full kabuki performance comprises three or four acts (usually from different plays) over an afternoon or an evening (typically 11am to 3.30pm or 4.30pm to 9pm), with long intervals between the acts.
 Be sure to rent a headset (single act/full program ¥500/1000) for blow-by-blow explanations in English, and pick up a bentō (boxed meal) to snack on during the intervals.